 The agency that controls and monitors the licensing procedure in Iowa is the Iowa Engineering and Land Surveying Examining Board.
 The first step in the procedure for students enrolled in an accredited program is to pass an examination on engineering fundamentals given near the time of graduation.
 Following graduation and the successful completion of the engineering fundamentals exam, graduates receive an Engineer-in-Training (EIT) certificate.
 The final step in the procedure is to pass the principles and practice exam in a specialty area following a minimum of four years of approved professional experience.
 At this point, the graduate engineer becomes a licensed Professional Engineer.Back To Top

 The College of Engineering student body is represented by the Engineering Student Council.
-The council plans and carries out activities involving the entire college, including the electronic newsletter E-Week.
+The council plans and carries out activities involving the entire college.
 The organization also acts on collegewide matters of general student interest.

-Several engineering professional societies have University of Iowa student chapters: American Institute of Chemical Engineers, American Society of Civil Engineers, American Society of Mechanical Engineers, Biomedical Engineering Student Society, Institute of Electrical and Electronics Engineers, Institute of Industrial Engineers, and National Society of Professional Engineers.
+Several engineering professional societies have University of Iowa student chapters: American Institute of Chemical Engineers, American Society of Civil Engineers, American Society of Mechanical Engineers, Biomedical Engineering Student Society, Institute of Electrical and Electronics Engineers, and Institute of Industrial Engineers.

 The University chapter of Tau Beta Pi, a national honorary society for students in all engineering fields, gives special recognition to superior students in their junior and senior years.
 The work of students who are outstanding in specific engineering disciplines is recognized by Alpha Eta Mu Beta (biomedical engineering), Omega Chi Epsilon (chemical engineering), Chi Epsilon (civil engineering), Eta Kappa Nu (electrical engineering), Alpha Pi Mu (industrial engineering), and Pi Tau Sigma (mechanical engineering).